AScustomWorks/AS/README.md

 # AS modules

+### V 2.0.4

+Reverted back part of the code for the VCA and QUADVCA modules, all should be fine now (thanks to circadiansound for finding the bug)

 ### V 2.0.3

 Removed some leftover extra code on VCA and QUADVCA modules that caused wrong behavior when using the CV Level ports (thanks to circadiansound for finding the bug)